dlmr/react-router-redial/README.md

 ```

 ## Hooks
 react-router-redial provides a simple way to define in what order certain hooks should run and if they can run in parallel.
-The same syntax is used for both `hooks` when used on the server with `triggerHooks` and `blocking` + `defer` on the client with `RedialContext`.
+The same syntax is used for both `hooks` when used on the server with `triggerHooks` and `beforeTransition` + `afterTransition` on the client with `RedialContext`.
 The hooks are expected to be an array the can contain either single hooks or arrays of hooks.
 Each individual element in the array will run in parallel and after it has been completed the next element will be managed.
 This means that you can run some hooks together and others after they have been completed.
 This is useful if you for instance want to run some hook that should have access to some data that other hooks before it should have defined.

 ### Example
 Let's look at an example to understand this a bit better.
 Say that we have the following hooks defined on the server: